avcordaro/calculator-app/README.md

 The program is run using the GraphicalCalculator.jar file, which will launch the GUI version.
 Alternatively, the jar file can be run through the command line using *java -jar GraphicalCalculator.jar*, which will run the program with a text-based interface on the command line.

 All test files for this program can be run by importing the project folder into Eclipse, and running the files as JUnit Tests.

+NOTE: The expression inputs to the calculator must contain spaces between each token, e.g. 3 + 5, not 3+5.